New tools and technologies bring with them a minefield of jargon that can feel near impossible to navigate – text mining is no exception!

 What are the most common text mining applications for businesses?

-While it may be one of the best-kept secrets for better business intelligence, word is getting out and we are seeing examples of text mining being used across organizations to become more efficient in learning from qualitative text data.
+While it may be one of the best-kept secrets for better business intelligence, word is getting out and we are seeing examples of automated text analyis being used across organizations to become more efficient in learning from qualitative text data.

 For marketers, for example, text mining can offer a powerful way to understand target audiences, reflect on what customers love about their brand and offering, and analyze public opinion on their brand or competitors.